noSpamProxy/Reports/Send-BlockReportToUsers/Readme.md

 ### AdUsername
   Define an optional username to authenticate against the AD.
   A password have to be set before using <SetAdPassword>.

+### CheckUserExistence
+  The switch allows to check each report recipient against the known NoSpamProxy users.
+  Only usable if no recipient list is provided.
+  Can have a huge performance impact.

 ### FromDate
   Mandatory if you like to use a timespan.